 Want to setup a company?
-This will tell you about tax laws in Italy, you have to know about taxation for a LLC which is the most common company structure in Italy.
+This will tell you what you have to know about taxation in Italy for a LLC, which is the most common company structure in Italy.

-The country imposes a tax on income earned outside the borders differently then it it was derived locally.
-The prevailing percentage for offshore tax, from our research, and these things do change, is 0%.
-IT may have certain exemptions to bring in foreign earned profits made internationally.
-Taxes are quite low in Italy because the effective rate of taxation on a LLC entity is 28%.
-This ranks Italy as 125th when compared to corp. taxation rate internationally. . .
+Italy taxes income earned outside the borders in the same way that it was derived locally.
+The prevailing tax rate for offshore income, from our research, and these things do change, is 27.9%.
+Italy may have certain exemptions to bring in profits made internationally.
+Corporate Income Tax standard rate is 24%, plus a regional production tax, which usually is 3.9%.
+Therefore, the effective rate of taxation on a LLC entity usually is 27.9%.
+This ranks Italy as 129th when compared to corp. taxation rate internationally.

-The valued added tax rate in IT is 22.00%, which ranks Italy as 125th when compared to VAT taxation rate internationally.
-In terms of other taxation, an employer will contribute 30.00% to the equivalent of a social security fund and an employee will contribute 10.49%.
+The valued added tax rate in IT is 22.00%, which ranks Italy as 162nd when compared to VAT taxation rate internationally.
+In terms of other taxation, an employer will contribute 30.00% to the equivalent of a social security fund and an employee will contribute 10.19%.
 The overall complexity of the tax system is high.
-This is measured by average time to comply with a country's labor tax requirements is as it is 198hours.
+This is measured by average time to comply with a country's labor tax requirements is as it is 198 hours.
 Contributing to this is the number of yearly labor tax payments, which is 1 in IT.

-There is a tax on net wealth in Italy.
-There are inheritance taxes in Italy placed on an estate.
+A capital duty may apply on contributions of cash in exchange of shares.
+There is a tax on individual net wealth in Italy.
+There are inheritance, transfer and property taxes in Italy.
 There are frequently implemented research and development breaks on taxation in Italy.

 The above is not tax or legal advice for your individual situation.
-We are able to to refer you to a tax advisorin Italy who can properly advise you.
+We are able to refer you to a tax advisor in Italy who can properly advise you.
 Want to work together?
 Click the free consultation button above.

 It takes approximately 39 hours to file and prepare documents for a Italy Civil Law (French).